 - Search for the device manager in the windows search box and click on it.

-- Look for the printer, it should be there with a yellow sign near it that indicates a driver problem.
+- Look for the printer, it should be there with a yellow sign near it that indicates a driver issue.
 If the printer is not there, then check your connection.

 - Right-click on the printer and select update/install drivers from the drop-down list.